Myanmar Women's Affairs Federation

-Myanmar Women's Affairs Federation (မြန်မာနိုင်ငံအမျိုးသမီးရေးရာအဖွဲ့ချုပ်) is a non-governmental organisation based in Myanmar in promoting the welfare and advancement of Burmese women.
+Myanmar Women's Affairs Federation (မြန်မာနိုင်ငံအမျိုးသမီးရေးရာအဖွဲ့ချုပ်) is a non-governmental organisation based in Myanmar that focuses on promoting the welfare and advancement of Burmese women.
 This organisation is noticed by UN, WWF, Asia Regional Cooperation to Prevent People Trafficking (ARCPPT), and ASEAN, China Women Affair Organization.
 It has been listed as a GONGO for being a harsh critic of Aung San Suu Kyi and is purportedly ruled by wives of the Burmese junta.

-The organisation was formed 20 December 2003 with the aim to enable them to participate fully in its national development.
+The organisation was formed 20 December 2003 with the aim to enable women to participate fully in national development.
 It is a voluntary non-governmental organisation for the advancement of all women, regardless of nationality, race or religion.

 The Myanmar Women's Affairs Federation has the following objectives: